elixir-luxembourg/project-setup-practical/README.md

 1. In your project directory make 2 directories called **data** and **R**.

-2.  **Data** directory is where your ChiP-seq data should be placed.
+2.  **Data** directory is where your ChiP-seq data from previous practicals should be placed.

+3.  **R** directory is where you should create a new R Script and copy the code from the **analysis-code.R** from the given repository.

 ## Step 4: Git